How to Quickly Import Orders into Shopify?

 1. Manual Order Import

-• Log into your Shopify admin within store credentials.
+• Log in to the Shopify admin with your store credentials.

-• Navigate to Orders in the left-hand menu.
+• Navigate to Orders in the left-hand menu, where you will see the list of all orders.

-• Review order details and click Create Order.
+• Review order details and click Save to finalize the order.

 2. Upload CSV File

-CSV file (Comma-Separated Values ) file allows you to store and organize a large volume of order data.
-This imports multiple orders at once, reduce manual data entry.
+CSV file (Comma-Separated Values) allows you to store and organize a large number of orders.
+This imports multiple orders at once, reducing manual data entry.
 Shopify has a specific format for order import, so the file must be structured correctly to avoid errors.

-Export CSV file of product data with order details like customer information, product SKUs, quantities, pricing, order status, and other fields.
+CSV file must contain details like customer information, product SKUs, quantities, pricing, and order status.

-• Shopify will prompt you to upload the CSV file containing the order data.
+• Click Add file and upload a CSV file that contains the order data.

 3. Shopify Order Import Apps